David Fieni, Associate Professor of French

 T. Michele Johnson, American Sign Language Adjunct Assistant Professor

-In memory of Dr. Johnson, February 2023.
+In memory of Ms. Johnson, February 2023.

-Ms. Johnson was a resident of Franklin, NY, joined SUNY Oneonta in 1993 as an adjunct lecturer in the Foreign Languages and Literatures department.
+Ms. Johnson was a resident of Franklin, NY, joined SUNY Oneonta in 1993 as an adjunct lecturer in the World Languages and Literatures department.
 Outside of the classroom, she organized events connecting students with the local Deaf community, provided ASL interpretation for several commencement ceremonies, and was the ASL interpreter for many musical performances on campus and across the state.
 Michele was also a graduate of SUNY Oneonta from the class of 2001.

 AAS (American Sign Language Interpreting for the Deaf): Suffolk County Community College.
 BS (Elementary Education): SUNY Oneonta.
 MSEd (Deaf and Hard of Hearing): Hunter College.
 Member: Phi Sigma Iota, Kappa Delta Pi, ASLTA (American Sign Language Teacher’s Assoc.), NAD (Nat’l Assoc. for the Deaf).
 Current Interests: Freelance interpreting of all kinds, especially musical interpreting.